RenneJ/hh-infosec-course/h2-spiderwebs.md

 #### Method B: Inspect the element

 This is the method I actually got the right answer in the first place.
-But I was dissatisfied as I thought this method was not the intended way to come to the right result.
+But I was dissatisfied as I thought this method was not the intended way to get the right result.

 1. On the **Try it!** page open **Inspector** tab of dev tools.
 2. Next to the **Inspector** tab there's a button that opens an element picker.
 Element picker highlights on hover the html element and dev tools will navigate the html document to the corresponding line.